SarahZimmermann-Schmutzler/minecraft_server/README.md

     git clone git@github.com:SarahZimmermann-Schmutzler/minecraft_server.git
     ```

-2) Download the Java Server file from the Minecraft webpage.
+2) **Download the Java Server file** from the Minecraft webpage.
 For copyright reasons, the server file will not be uploaded to github.:
     ```bash
     https://www.minecraft.net/de-de/download/server
     ```

-3) Make the file executable if necessary
+3) Make the file **executable** if necessary:
     ```bash
     chmod +x server.jar
     ```

-4) Build and start the container that runs in the background (detached mode):
+4) **Build and start the container** in the background (detached mode):
     ```bash
     docker compose up --build -d
     ```

-5) Check whether the server is running correctly:
+5) Check whether the **server is running** correctly:
-- The Minecraft server can be reached under the IP address of your cloud VM on port 8888:
+- The Minecraft server can be reached under the *IP address of your cloud VM on port 8888*:
     - http://IP_Address_VM:8888

-- If you want to make sure that the Minecraft server is accessible on the correct port, you can also use a tool like telnet or nc:
+- If you want to make sure that the Minecraft server is accessible on the correct port, you can also use a tool like *telnet or nc*:
     ```bash
     nc IP_Address_VM 8888
     ```

-- If you have a Minecraft account: You can connect to the server on your cloud VM from your <a href="https://www.minecraft.net/de-de/download">Java Minecraft client</a> on your computer and play Minecraft.
+- If you have a *Minecraft account*: You can connect to the server on your cloud VM from your <a href="https://www.minecraft.net/de-de/download">Java Minecraft client</a> on your computer and play Minecraft.

-- Use a <a href="https://mcstatus.io/" >website</a> that offers status checks for Minecraft servers or try to establish a connection to the Minecraft Server using the <a href="https://github.com/py-mine/mcstatus">python `mcstatus` module</a>.
+- Use a <a href="https://mcstatus.io/" >website</a> that offers status checks for Minecraft Servers or try to establish a connection to the Minecraft Server using the <a href="https://github.com/py-mine/mcstatus">python `mcstatus` module</a>.

 ## Usage
 ### Installation and Preparation